Premium quality from an industry pioneer.

 We also made a few calls to the Philips Lifeline customer service, and we were not disappointed.
 Upon receiving the call, the operators were polite and asked whether we were seeking technical support or answers to questions regarding company policies and also didn’t hesitate to give out additional advice.

 The technical support they provided us with left us with no complaints; once we were connected to a trained technician, he tried to walk us through our problem and stayed focused until the issue was sorted out.
 Even though the installation is rather simple, after reading customers’ feedback, we found that many people couldn’t make sense of the Philips Lifeline manual for installing their devices.
 We strongly encourage you to call technical support—they have the answers!

-Taken all of the above into consideration, our overall score for the call center is a solid B. Although they offer a personalized response, personal care plan, and support in more than 140 languages, we would love to see better response times.
+Taking all of the above into consideration, our overall score for the call center is a solid B. Although they offer a personalized response, personal care plan, and support in more than 140 languages, we would love to see better response times.

 Pros & Cons

-The one thing where the competition edges out Philips Lifeline is the response time.
-Furthermore, people enjoyed the official customer portal made by Philips Lifeline; login, however, is possible, but the portal is unable to process updates to account information, and it’s been like that for quite some time now.
+The one place where the competition edges Philips Lifeline out is the response time.
+Furthermore, people enjoyed the official customer portal made by Philips Lifeline; the login may be easy, but the portal is unable to process updates to account information, and it’s been like that for quite some time now.

 Philips Lifeline is a good choice for anyone in need of a reliable and reputable medical alert system provider.
-Considering their vast history and experience, we weren’t surprised to find that a majority of the Philips Lifeline reviews speak highly of this brand.
-Keep in mind that if you are looking for a cheaper, yet effective system, the market has many options to offer, and you can consult with other reviews found on this website.
+Considering their vast history and experience, we weren’t surprised to find that the majority of Philips Lifeline reviews speak highly of this brand.
+Keep in mind that if you are looking for a cheaper, yet effective system, the market has many options to offer, and you can consult with the other reviews found on this website.